An Adaptive Locally Connected Neuron Model: Focusing Neuron: Experiments

-\emph{CLT}: Table~\ref{tab:comp2} shows that all three configurations of the focused network performed 5-10\% better than the dense network.
-Surprisingly, the best result was obtained by Fixed-s, which was slightly better than Focus-s.
-By checking the validation error rate in Figure~\ref{fig:real}b one can see that both the dense network and its focused counterpart overfitted, though this was more prominent in the former case.
+\emph{MNIST-Cluttered (CLT)}: Compared to the original MNIST collection, the images in this data set feature strong background clutter and positional variations inside the 60x60 frame.
+Table~\ref{tab:comp2} shows that all three configurations of the focused network performed 5-10\% better than the dense network on this set.
+Surprisingly, the best result was obtained by Fixed-s, which performed slightly better on the task than Focus-s.
+By checking the validation error rate in Figure~\ref{fig:losses}b, one can see that both the dense network and its focused counterpart overfitted, though this was more prominent in the former case.
+The Fixed-s network performed slightly better than the trainable focus although it should be noted that the focus parameters ($\mu$=spread, $\sigma$=0.1) were manually tuned for Fixed-s.

-\emph{CIFAR-10}: All three configurations of the focused networks performed marginally better than the dense network.
-Focus-s network obtained the best accuracy.
-Again, the training and validation errors in Figure\ \ref{fig:real}c indicate overfitting.
+\emph{CIFAR-10}: All three configurations of the focused networks performed better than the dense network with the Focus-s network obtaining the highest level of accuracy.
+Again, the training and validation errors in Figure~\ref{fig:losses}c indicate overfitting in the dense model.

-\emph{Fashion}: The Focus-s network obtained the best accuracy.
-The dense network performed slightly better than the Fixed-s and Focus-c networks.
-As before, the dense network reduced the training error rate better; however, it started overfitting earlier than the focused network, as shown by the increased errors in the validation set (Figure~\ref{fig:real}d).
+\emph{Fashion}: The highest accuracy was obtained by the Focus-s network.
+The Focus-c network performed slightly better than the Fixed-s and dense networks.
+As before, the dense network reduced the training error rate more effectively; but started overfitting earlier than the focused network, as shown by the increased errors in the validation set (Figure~\ref{fig:losses}d).

+\emph{LFW-Faces}: In the training of this data set, a data augmentation composed of instance mirror and random xy-translation was used.
+Again, the Focused-s performed the best, followed by the Focus-c and dense networks.
+Figure~\ref{fig:losses}e demonstrates that both training and validation errors were reduced further than the Dense network was able to achieve.

+\emph{Spoken-Digits}: Due to the limited size of the samples in this data set, 10-fold cross-validations were performed.
+The audio samples were transformed into Mel frequency cepstral coefficients using the Librosa library.
+Table~\ref{tab:comp2} shows that the Focused-s network test set performance was the best followed by the Focus-c network.
+Figure~\ref{fig:losses}e shows lower training and validation errors for Focused-s.

-\emph{T-tests}: Finally, we performed two-sample t-tests to test the significance of the difference in the mean test accuracies of the networks.
-The first row of Table~\ref{t-test} compares the Dense network and.
-Focused-s networks.
-In the MNIST, MNIST-cluttered, and CIFAR-10 datasets the difference was statistically significant.
-The improvements in the challenging data sets were remarkable: MNIST-cluttered $8.64\%$, CIFAR-10 $2.76\%$.
+\emph{T-Tests}: To test the significance of the difference in the mean test accuracies two sample t-tests were performed.
+Table~\ref{tab:comp2} presents the difference between the Focus-s and Dense network mean accuracies.
+Across all data sets, there were statistically significant differences in favor of the Focused-s network (highlighted green).
+The improvements recorded across the more challenging data sets were particularly remarkable: CLT $\approx12\%$, CIFAR-10 $\approx3.4\%$, LFW-Faces $\approx4.5\%$.